Auxemite/Fur_rendering/README.md

 ### 3D engine optimization techniques

 For this project, we implemented various solutions to optimize the 3D engine as a whole.
-Some are partially implemented.

 * Backface culling
 * Frustum culling
 * Z-Prepass
 * G-Buffer
-* Deferred shading
+* Deferred shading (partially implemented)

 ### Fur Geometry
 We have added real-time customization of shell rendering settings :
 * Shell number
-* Density
+* Density (number of fur hair)
 * Length
 * Thickness